mohamed-chs/chatgpt-history-export-to-md/README.md

 - [x] keep external dependencies to a minimum (0 so far)
 - [x] Javascript to download more conversations, see [Javascript](javascript)
-- [ ] Add new conversations to the MD folder
+- [ ] Add new downloaded conversations to the MD folder
-- [ ] Update past conversations
+- [ ] Update past conversations if changed
 - [ ] More robust testing setup
 - [ ] Data visualizations : chat times, frequency, models, word clouds, etc...
 - [ ] Data analysis : categories and more classifications based on topics, concepts, programming tools, etc ...